CatherineTrevor/lead-generator-calculator/README.md

 The database schema was created using [Creately](https://creately.com/).

 Industry field is dropdown to reduce the risk of misspellings - this data is required to populate graphs displayed on benchmark-data.html, so the input must be uniformed, rather than free-text.
 The Industry listing will be managed by Administration who will have access to create, edit and delete the industry options, in addition to campaign type and communication platform.

+Country field in the account profile is a dropdown connected to [REST Countries API](https://restcountries.eu/rest/v2/all) and saved in Mongo DB.

 Calculations are input into a separate collection, to allow for data to be further manipulated and displayed in the graph on benchmark-data.html.